LaunchCodeEducation/lchs/src/chapters/dictionaries/pirate-translator.rst

 When we split ``text`` into a list of separate strings, punctuation marks remain attached to the words.
-Since the keys in the ``eng_to_pirate`` dictionary don't consider punctuation, strings like ``'Stop!'`` remain the same.
+Since the keys in the ``eng_to_pirate`` dictionary don't include punctuation, strings like ``'Stop!'`` remain the same.

 We won't step through building the code like we did above.
 Instead, here is